bmatt974/OpenServ-DeFAI-Assistant-on-Steroids/README.md

 ```
 Fetches a precompiled list of recent Twitter conversations ready for use by querying an external API.
-The retrieved conversations are then saved into a file for further processing or usage.
+The retrieved conversations are grouped by author and saved into individual JSON files for further processing or usage.
 Deliver this data to the Copywriter for article generation.
 Do not process or write any article yourself.
 ```